zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/execute-scalar.md

 The `ExecuteScalar` is an extension method that can be called from any object of type `IDbConnection`.

- - It allows you to execute SQL statements or Stored Procedures and returned a scalar value on the first column of the first row in the Result Set.
+ - It allows you to execute SQL statements or Stored Procedures and return a scalar value on the first column of the first row in the Result Set.
  - If the Result Set contains more than one column or row, it takes only the first column of the first row, all other values will be ignored.
  - If the Result Set is empty it will return a `Null` reference.
  - It is very useful to use with aggregate functions like `Count(*)` or `Sum()` etc.